10 Website Secrets; Part 1, your website must be fully responsive

 Posted on 22nd December 2016 at 09:31

 The need for businesses to have fully responsive websites is greater than ever, as Google has started to roll out its mobile-first indexing.
-Google’s mobile index will now be the primary focus for search, meaning that Google will be crawling mobile content first, rather than desktop material.
+Google’s mobile-first indexing will now be the primary focus for search, meaning that Google will be crawling mobile content first, rather than desktop material.